jeffrey-t-liu/jeffrey-t-liu.github.io/carl_schmitt_seminar.md

 <hr class="solid">

-Trinity 2025, time, room
+Trinity 2025, time and room TBD

-Description of meeting.
+Carl Schmitt (1888-1985) was a controversial German thinker whose work has recently garnered new interest across the world.
+However, Schmitt's writing is often challenging and convoluted owing to its 20th century German jurisprudential roots.
+This seminar seeks to demystify Schmitt's political writings and offer participants good working knowledge of Schmitt's main political ideas like decisionism, the friend-enemy distinction, and his critique of liberal democracy.
+All interested parties are welcome.
 All interested parties are welcome; no prior acquaintance with, or affection for, Schmitt necessary.

 Unlinked readings will be distributed by email.
 Please <a href="mailto:jeffrey.liu@politics.ox.ac.uk">email me</a> to be added to the seminar’s mailing list.